-UBC is dedicated to promoting sustainable transportation options for the campus community and ride-hailing is a welcome addition which will help make it easier for commuters and residents to drive to and from campus without a personal vehicle.
-Ride-hailing is especially beneficial during the weekend and evening hours when transit may be less convenient and when access to reliable door-to-door service has important personal safety benefits.
+UBC is dedicated to promoting sustainable transportation options for the campus community and the availability of ride-hailing services makes it easier for commuters and residents to get around without relying on a personal vehicle.
+Ride-hailing is especially handy during weekends and evenings when transit may be less convenient and when access to reliable door-to-door service has important personal safety benefits.

 Designated “Ride-hail Spots” for Pick-up and Drop-off

 To improve safety and manage the expected additional vehicles on campus, curb space has been allocated for pick-ups and drop-offs within the central academic campus.
 These locations are called “ride-hail spots” and are identified with signage to help users find their pick-up or drop-off location.
 When users request a trip within the central academic campus, the operator’s app will automatically direct you to the closest designated ride-hail spot.

 About UBC’s Ride-hailing Permit Requirements

 To ensure safe and successful operations on the UBC Vancouver campus, ride-hailing operators are required to secure a Transportation Network Services Permit under UBC’s Traffic and Parking Rules and agree to a set of Standard Terms and Conditions.
 These terms outline expectations, conditions, and restrictions similar to those of the City of Vancouver, YVR and other municipalities in Metro Vancouver.

 Similar to other jurisdictions, UBC is charging ride-hailing companies for operating on campus.
 These fees may or may not be passed on to customers.
 UBC is charging fees to support our sustainable transportation policy objectives and manage traffic congestion on campus while balancing affordability considerations.
 Fees collected will be used to support programs and infrastructure that encourage sustainable transportation.